Coffee Shop · Loyalty Programs

 Practical, actionable tactics you can start using today.

-Digital Wallet Punch Card
+Digital Wallet Stamp Card With 2-Stamp Head Start

-Slow-Period Double Stamps
+Slow-Period Double Stamps With SMS Reminder

-48-Hour First Purchase Follow-Up
+48-Hour First-Purchase Free-Drink Follow-Up

-Expiring Points Recovery Text
+14-Day Expiring-Progress Recovery Text

 Get weekly retention tips